nhsconnect/Events-Management/pages/explore/explore_ems_event_response.md

 summary: "The FHIR profiles used for the EMS Event Message Response Event Message Bundle"
 ---

-{% include important.html content="This site is under active development by NHS Digital and is intended to provide the FHIR messaging components for the Events Management Service.
-This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis.
-It is advised not to develop against these specifications until a formal announcement has been made." %}

 ## FHIR Profiles ##
 The EMS Event Message Response message bundle will include a combination of the following resources to convey a success or failure response to an event message received by the Events Management Service:

-{% include important.html content="The links below will refer to the StructureDefinition url applied to the FHIR profile, which are not yet active.
-For queries please refer to the Help and Support section." %}

 | EMS Event Message Response Event Message Bundle       |
 |-------------------------------------------|